kiatomius/testpages/EDA.md

 </p>

 * The important point that requires to be highlighted here is that Cresci-2017 approached the data preparation, NOT by creating a master dataset that consists of genuine and all types of bot accounts, and splitting to training/testing dataset, but the authors used **different bot datasets** for training set and testing set.
-* We initially took the abovementioned 'conventional approach', inspired by the data-processing techniques that we learned in CS109 course, however this resulted in generating unrealistically high accuracy scores for the test sets, therefore we reverted to the methodologies applied in Cresci-2017.
+* We initially took the abovementioned 'conventional approach', inspired by the data-processing techniques that we learned in CS109, however this resulted in generating unrealistically high accuracy scores for the test sets, therefore we reverted to the methodologies applied in Cresci-2017.

 ## 2. Data Cleaning

-The raw dataset consists of a large number of observation types from users' tweets themselves, to number of friends, number of hashtags, number of followers and so on.
-In seeking to extract the information that may become powerful predictors.
-After widely exploring the relevant literature for varaible selection, we refered to a research by Manthan Shah and Vatsal Gopani [3] for selecting relevant variable as well as cleaning them to be fed into models.The cleaning process is presented below.
+The raw dataset consists of a large number of variables for user and twitter data, from number of friends, number of hashtags, number of followers and so on.
+After widely exploring the relevant literature for varaible selection, we refered to a research by Manthan Shah and Vatsal Gopani [3] for selecting relevant variable as well as cleaning them to formats that can be fed into models.The cleaning process is presented below:

 ### 2.1 Narrowing columns